Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 2. A more robust carousel on the front page,
 3. A better contact form,
 4. A more robust Discog library

+## Technologies Used
+I have utilised some additional technologies for this project.
+1. BootStrap - This is used to streamline the development process and make use of pre-existing technologies for grouping and spacing my pages.
+2. JavaScript & JQuery - These have been utilised for navbar transformations on media queries.
+3. FontAwesome - Has been utilised for Iconography for Social Media links and ease of access.

+## Testing
+During building the website, I have done extensive testing to make sure that breakpoints and screen layout is as desired for my users.
+I have made sure that all my links correctly work and the links to externals always open a new browser as to keep my site the focus.
+For users wishing to watch and listen to the videos, the media controls all work properly and are easily visible on both mobile and large screen
+For the users wishing to read up more about the band, the links to the social media pages of the band all lead directly to the websites, and to WIKIPEDIA.
+For users wishing to contact the band, the contact form works properly and cannot be only partially filled.
+At current I cannot figure out how to send a "Complete" message.

 #### Notes